Evan94024/Evan-s-BlueStamp-Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+-->

 # Second Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OKKf9Bwz9w0?si=joaem4pDMoSS2EcE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+For my second milestone, I secured the entire circuit to the cardboard base and added the rock, paper and scissors symbols to the servos. one of the greatest challenges I faced was getting the battery to stay in place.
+While this may not seem difficult, at one point while I was hot glueing the cardboard gaurds for the battery onto the base, I notice there was smoke, and when I looked into the frame I saw that the battery was emmiting smoke and the power wire was melting.
+I still am not sure what caused this, although it may be due to me leaving the circuit on or somehow short circuiting it.
+This, along with many other close calls, such as a faulty battery, makes it a miracle that my arduino hasn't been burnt to a crisp yet.
+Eventualy, I got the circuit right and it hasn't shorted again. next I have to add an LED the indicate that the arduino is on and add an openable base.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wZV70MqZfsc?si=4fA33KtGGKvFgOIG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>